whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/examples/klim2019_tdp43kd/README.md

 # Klim et al. 2019 TDP-43 knockdown example

-This folder contains the first worked example for the White Lab `nfcore-rnaseq-processing` workflow.
+This folder contains the first fully worked example for the White Lab `nfcore-rnaseq-processing` workflow.

 ## Purpose of this example

-This example exists to show how the reusable White Lab RNA-seq processing workflow can be instantiated for a real dataset.
+This example exists to show how the reusable White Lab RNA-seq processing workflow can be instantiated for a real dataset and carried through to an actual CREATE run.

 It is intended to serve as:

 - a proof of concept for the repo structure
 - a worked example for lab members
 - a reference showing how project-facing files are populated
-- a demonstration that the templates, configs, scripts, and docs fit together coherently
+- a real CREATE-based example that generates outputs, QC, provenance, and reporting
+- a continuing anchor dataset for later downstream pipeline development in the White Lab RNA-seq framework

 This example uses a representative public short-read RNA-seq dataset associated with Klim et al. 2019 as a development and training use case.

+## Long-term role of this example

+The Klim example is intended to continue beyond primary processing.

+Outputs and documentation from this example will be reused as the White Lab repository expands to support later RNA-seq workflow layers, including for example:

+- differential gene expression
+- splicing discovery
+- downstream interpretation and reporting workflows

+In this sense, the Klim dataset acts as a consistent cross-pipeline worked example as the RNA-seq framework grows.

 ## Important boundary

-This folder is a worked example only.
+This folder is a worked example, not the reusable template source for new projects.

-It is **not** the starting point for new RNA-seq projects, and it is **not** a live CREATE run directory.

-It should be read as a demonstration of how a new project would look after the standard repo files had been copied, renamed, and edited for a specific dataset.

 For a new project, users should start with: